iamleot/transferwee/README.md

-If both `-f` option and `-t` option are passed the email upload will be used (in that way the sender will get an email after the upload and after every recipient will download the file).
+If both `-f` option and `-t` option are passed the email upload will be used (in that way the sender will get an email after the upload and after every recipient will download the file, please also note that because `-t` option accepts several fields a `--` is needed to separate it with the file arguments).
 Otherwise the link upload will be used.

 ```